 7. The Matchmaker’s Playbook (Wingmen Inc.)

 The Matchmaker’s Playbook was published in April 2016, and the adaptation was released in March 2018.
 It’s a short book, so it will go fast.
 The story follows a former NFL player (Ian) who got injured.
-Now he’s working for a wingman business where he and his business partner help girls get the guy.
+Now, he’s working for a wingman business where he and his business partner help girls get the guy.
 Ian meets Blake, who is one of his friend’s roommates.
-She joins this wingman, and he helps her try to get a guy, and they fall in love in between all of that.
+She joins this wingman, and he helps her try to get a guy.
+They fall in love with all of that.
 It’s cute and funny if you’re looking for an upbeat romcom from a hero’s perspective.

 Author: Rachel Van Dyken